advina-wu/Harmony_Generation/README.md

 ```
 cd Harmony_Generation
 ```

-There are total 3 methods of generating music harmony and they are listed below:
+There are total 3 models of generating music harmony and they are listed below:
 * harmony_transformer_sequence.ipynb
 * harmony_transformer_matrix.ipynb
 * harmony_lstm.ipynb

-The default midi files are used to generate music is inside of the directory:
+The default midi files used to generate music are tranposed c-major music which are inside of the directory:
 ```
 ./data/transposed/classical
 ```
-You can train the models and generating some harmony musics by simply running the entire jupyter files.
+You can train the models and generating harmony musics by simply running the entire jupyter files.
 Be aware that the training process might take up to 10 hours.
 If you would like to skip the training part, you can comment the

 ```